kosmostart/gpu-api/README.md

   gpu-api
 </h1>

-A collection of [`wgpu`](https://github.com/gfx-rs/wgpu/) pipelines, wich can be used for single render pass.
+A collection of [`wgpu`](https://github.com/gfx-rs/wgpu/) pipelines, which can be used for single render pass.

 It supports: